L3ad Solutions

 I Embedded Google Reviews.
 Traffic Stayed Flat.Then I Added Schema.

 But conversion rates didn't budge.
-Turns out embedding reviews visually is only half the job — search engines need to understand what they're looking at.
+Turns out embedding reviews visually is only half the job, search engines need to understand what they're looking at.

-That's where schema markup comes in. " Google can then display those reviews in search results, which means potential customers see social proof before they even click your site.
+Google can then display those reviews in search results, so potential customers see social proof before they even click.
+BrightLocal's review data shows most consumers trust online reviews as much as personal recommendations.

 The widget alone gets reviews on your site.
 Schema gets them working for your SEO.

-I started seeing review snippets in search results within a few weeks, and that's when the real traffic shift happened.
+I started seeing review snippets in search within a few weeks, and that's when the real traffic shift happened.
 If you're displaying reviews but not marking them up, you're leaving visibility on the table.

 Takeaway